 Born and based in Derby, Corey Mwamba's commitment to jazz and improvised music in Britain and Ireland drives all aspects of his work, whether through composition, playing, or promoting new music.

 Corey predominantly plays vibraphone; he also plays dulcimer and uses audio processing software.
 He is recognised as a highly creative improviser and composer working across a wide range of jazz and contemporary music.
 Mwamba's distinctive approach and tone is instantly recognisable in any context: a potent blend of pure sound, highly melodic phrases and ethereal textures; barely whispered chords and ear-piercing robotic screams.
-Corey won a PRSF/Jerwood Foundation Take Five artist development award in 2007; was short-listed for the Innovation category in the BBC Jazz Awards in 2008; and was nominated for "Rising Star on Vibraphone" in the 62nd, 63rd, and 64th DownBeat Annual Critics' Polls.
+Corey won a PRSF/Jerwood Foundation Take Five artist development award in 2007; was short-listed for the Innovation category in the BBC Jazz Awards in 2008; and received nominations for "Rising Star on Vibraphone" in the 62nd, 63rd, 64th, and 65th DownBeat Annual Critics' Polls.

 Mwamba's main group is the critically acclaimed Yana with Dave Kane (bass) and Joshua Blackmore (drums).
 This group exemplifies a core ideal of creating an "open, living music"; listening and responding spontaneously as a unit to make music that has love, language and a groove.
 Their first studio release don't overthink it was hailed as "engaging and evocative" (All About Jazz) and described as "the sound of three minds working together in a utopian zone, way beyond the individual ego - and producing something quite beautiful in the process" (Jazzwise).
 Dave and Corey are also in an improvising sextet called The Spirit Farm, formed out of research by pianist Adam Fairhall.
 Mwamba and Fairhall also form a trio with drummer Johnny Hunter called Backyard Chassis.